Azeville battery: Construction

 The Azeville battery was one of the first defensive fortifications built by the Germans on the French coast.
 Construction on the site began in 1941, with installation of four First World War-era French 105mm artillery pieces in open gun pits completed in December 1941.
 In 1943 casemates (two standard design H650s and two H671s (H671s were similar to H650s but with rounded edges)) were built to house the artillery.
 Casemate No. 1 was type H671 with a 3.7cm flak gun positioned on its roof; casemate No. 2 was also type H671 and housed the battery's main command post.
 Casemate No. 3 and No. 4 were type H650s with another flak gun atop casemate No. 4.
 The four casemates were 40 m from each other in a line.

 Each casemate was protected by two machine gun apertures, one to the left of the main entrance.
 Each bunker had a ready room for 12 soldiers.
 Each bunker had two rooms containing the shells and charges for the guns.
 There were approximately 300 rounds for each artillery piece.
 The gun embrasure has a sweep of 120 degrees and were height adjustable to 35 degrees.
-The 105mm guns had a range of 12 km.
+The 105 mm guns had a range of 12 km.
 On each side of the gun were holes where spent cases were thrown.
 The gun pit had its own filter system to draw out the gases following the firing of the gun.
 Each gun had a crew of 25.
 The flak guns had a crew of five.

 In addition to the casemates there were ammunition bunkers, defensive mortar pits and Tobruks fitted with machine guns plus a minefield.
 The bunkers were linked by 700 m of tunnels.
 The garrison has no on site barracks and were billeted in the surrounding villages.

 The position of battery did not allow direct line-of-sight onto the surrounding beaches and fire control for the guns at Azeville was handled by the fire control bunker at the Crisbeq battery 2 km away.
 The bunkers were connected by armoured communication wires.

 The outer walls of the casemates were painted to look like local ruined buildings.